 Theorem \ref{MAIN} also suggests a possible origin of points in the $K[c]$-rational Mordell-Weil groups $E(K[c])$ in via embeddings of Hirzebruch-Zagier divisors into spin Shimura varieties.
 In this spirit, we also describe how the refined Birch and Swinnerton-Dyer conjecture suggests new characterizations of the Tate-Shafarevich group $\Sha_E(K[c])$ and regulator term $R_E(K[c])$.
 We refer to $(\ref{REG})$, $(\ref{SHA})$, and below for more details of what can be deduced here.
 One consequence is the following.

 \begin{corollary}[Theorem \ref{URBSD}]

-Assume the ersatz Heegner hypothesis (Lemma \ref{key}, Hypothesis \ref{EHH}) that the inert level $N^-$ is given by the squarefree product of an odd number of primes, then $L(1/2, \Pi \otimes \chi) = 0$ by symmetric functional equation $(\ref{symmFE})$.
-Writing $E$ again to denote the underlying elliptic curve over ${\bf{Q}}$, we write $E^{(d_K)}$ to denote its quadratic twist.
-Let us also assume that $E$ has semistable reduction so that its conductor $N$ is squarefree, with $N$ coprime to the discriminant $d_K$ of $K$, and for each prime $p \geq 5$:

-\begin{itemize} \item The residual Galois representations $E[p]$ and $E^{(d_K)}[p]$ attached to $E$ and $E^{(d_K)}$ are irreducible. \item There exists a prime divisor $l \mid \mid N$ distinct from $p$ where the residual representation $E[p]$ is ramified, and a prime divisor $q \mid \mid N d_K$ distinct from $p$ where the residual representation $E^{(d_K)}[p]$ is ramified. \end{itemize}
+Assume $(N, d_K)= 1$, and that the inert level $N^-$ is given by the squarefree product of an odd number of primes (Hypothesis \ref{EHH}), so that $L(1/2, \Pi \otimes \chi) = 0$ by the symmetric functional equation $(\ref{symmFE})$.
+Writing $E$ for the underlying elliptic curve over ${\bf{Q}}$, let $E^{(d_K)}$ denote its quadratic twist.
+Assume $E$ has semistable reduction so that its conductor $N$ is squarefree, and for each prime $p \geq 5$ that: \begin{itemize} \item The residual Galois representations $E[p]$ and $E^{(d_K)}[p]$ attached to $E$ and $E^{(d_K)}$ are irreducible. \item There exists a prime divisor $l \mid \mid N$ distinct from $p$ where the residual representation $E[p]$ is ramified, and a prime divisor $q \mid \mid N d_K$ distinct from $p$ where the residual representation $E^{(d_K)}[p]$ is ramified. \end{itemize}

 For either elliptic curve $A = E, E^{(d_K)}$, let us write $\Sha_A({\bf{Q}})$ to denote the Tate-Shafarevich group, with $T_A({\bf{Q}})$ the product over local Tamagawa factors, and $\omega_A$ a fixed invariant differential for $A/{\bf{Q}}$.
 Suppose that $\operatorname{ord}_{s=1} \Lambda(E/K, 1) = 1$, so that either $\Lambda(E, 1) = \Lambda(1/2, \pi)$ or the quadratic twist $\Lambda(E^{(d_K)}, 1) = \Lambda(1/2, \pi \otimes \eta)$ vanishes.
-Writing $[e, e]$ to denote the regulator of either $E$ or $E^{(d_k)}$ according to which factor vanishes, we have the following unconditional identity, up to powers of $2$ and $3$: \\
+Writing $[e, e]$ to denote the regulator of either $E$ or $E^{(d_K)}$ according to which factor vanishes, we have the following unconditional identity, up to powers of $2$ and $3$: \\

 Note that the value on the left-hand side is known to be a period via the argument of \cite[$\S$4]{KZ}. \end{corollary}